Help & Advice Articles, Videos and How-to-Guides

 If your woodworm problem only affects small items such as furniture, you can effectively treat it yourself using the right techniques and treatments.

 You can easily treat Common Furniture beetles with a brush, dip or spray application of a Permethrin-based woodworm treatment on all timbers affected by woodworm.
 As a precaution you should also treat any close by timbers to protect against future outbreaks.
 Don’t forget to re-paint and re-varnish treated surfaces when they are dry.

 Death Watch beetle infestations occur deep within timber, so it is essential to treat by injection as well as a surface treatment.
 This can be done by injecting woodworm treatment spray into the exit holes left by the adult beetles.
 Or it can be done by drilling into the danger zone and filling the wood with a paste or gel woodworm treatment.
 The larvae of the Death Watch beetle often causes more harm than the Common Furniture beetle, so it’s good to check with a professional before going ahead with any treatment.

 Death Watch Beetle by Gilles San Martin

-A professional should treat any severe infestations with extensive damage.
+A professional should treat any severe infestations that has caused extensive damage.

 Lignum Insecticide Pro is great for treating Death Watch Beetle.
 Once diluted in water, this high-strength concentrate offers long lasting protection preventing further re-infestation.
 When injecting timber, Lignum Dual Purpose Timber Gel offers deeper penetration than liquids ensuring maximum protection.
 Always check with a specialist if you are unsure which method to use.

-Click here to view our full range of woodworm treatments, and please give us a call on 0117 938 1596 if you have any further questions about treating woodworm.
+Click here to view our full range of woodworm treatments, and please give our experts a call on 0117 982 3282 if you have any further questions about treating woodworm.